wspowell/SpiderWeb/README.md

 ## Error Handling

-When an enpoint is not successful, it must return an error.
+When an endpoint is not successful, it must return an error.
 In keeping with standard Golang patterns, handlers return an HTTP status code with an optional `error`.
 Using the Golang `error` interface, handlers can return any type of custom error and be able to format error responses in any format the developer chooses.

 ```
 TODO example